surniaulula/wpsso/readme.txt

 == Screenshots ==

-01. The essential settings page offers a quick and easy setup.
+01. The essential and general settings pages provide a fast and easy setup.
-02. You can easily customize the details of articles, events, e-Commerce products, recipes, reviews, and much more.
+02. Easily customize the details of articles, events, e-Commerce products, recipes, reviews, and much more.
 03. The preview tab allows you to quickly preview an example social share.

 == Changelog ==